Finding The Piano's Place in Celtic Music

 Playing the piano.

-Hidden within traditional Celtic music, the piano often remains overlooked, especially in Irish music 'sessions'.
-Yet, its use in Celtic genres is far from trivial.
-There is a growing trend of musicians incorporating the piano into their performances, bringing a fresh dimension to Irish tunes.
+Hidden in traditional Celtic music, the piano is often missed, especially in Irish music 'sessions'.
+Yet, its use in Celticstyles is not small.
+There is a growing move of musicians adding the piano into their shows, bringing a new side to Irish tunes.

-Music sessions, prevalent in houses and bars across various regions, often feature a piano.
-While its presence in such settings is a natural fit, the piano’s role has shifted and evolved over the years.
-Once a familiar accompaniment to the fiddle in Scotland and Ireland, it saw a decline in favor of the more portable guitar.
-Nevertheless, in regions such as Canada and Shetland, the piano retains a strong foothold as a critical part of local Celtic music.
-By understanding its strengths and challenges, we can appreciate the piano's significant presence in Celtic music.
+Music sessions, common in houses and bars in many areas, often have a piano.
+While it fits in these places, the piano'spart has shifted and changed over the years.
+Once a normal backup to the fiddle in Scotland and Ireland, it went down in use for the easier to carry guitar.
+Still, in places like Canada and Shetland, the piano keeps a strong spot as a needed part of local Celtic music.
+By knowing its good points and problems, we can value the piano's big place in Celtic music.

 Here is a list of good quality digital pianos with weighted keys for Celtic music and other genres.
 By clicking this link, you'll be directed to different brands on Amazon: https://amzn.to/3XF05Me